“What happened to my website traffic? Why has my conversion rate dropped?”

 Now that we’ve looked at some possible reasons for the traffic drop, let’s look at how you should approach analyzing the cause.

 Start with Google Analytics.
-That’s usually your best place to begin because it’s a powerful tool and it was developed by Google.
+That’s usually your best place to begin because it’s a powerful tool developed by Google that can provide you with an in-depth analysis report.

 Check out your top landing pages that lost traffic.
 Look for patterns.